bitrise-io/devcenter/_articles/jp/monitoring/analyzing-your-app-s-data-with-trace.md

 ---
 tag: []
-title: Analyzing your app data with Trace
+title: Analyzing your app's performance with Trace
 redirect_from: []
 summary: ''
 menu: